Cries in the Night: Plot

 The next day, while Maude is in town, Rick stops by the house.
-He tells Heather that her grandfather, James, was a known alcoholic, and recounts a story from his childhood in which Mr. Chalmers had locked he and a friend in the funeral home's basement to scare them.
+He tells Heather that her grandfather, James, was a known alcoholic, and recounts a story from his childhood in which Mr. Chalmers had locked him and a friend in the funeral home's basement to scare them.
 The two explore the property while Maude is gone; in the garage, they discover Mr. Chalmer's Cadillac hearse, and Heather finds a necklace with the initials "H.D." engraved on it.
 That evening, Heather again hears Maude speaking to someone in the basement, this time arguing with a male voice about a woman named "Helena Davis."
 Heather discovers Helena has been missing for some time, and was rumored to have eloped with her grandfather.
 Mr. Davis, Helena's husband, arrives at the house to ask Maude about the alleged affair, which she denies ever occurred.
 Later that evening, Mr. Davis is murdered with a pickaxe.

 The following day while Heather and Rick are swimming in the quarry, Florie and Harry's bodies are discovered.
 Heather confides in Rick that she believes her grandmother is hiding someone in the basement.
 That evening, they return to the house.
 Upon finding that Maude is not home, the two decide to explore the basement.
 There they discover Billy's corpse, and are attacked by Maude, who, imitating her husband's voice, scolds Heather for coming into the basement.
 Maude attempts to kill Heather with an axe and she flees through the basement, discovering a hidden room where James's corpse rests in a bed of Maude's artificial flowers.
 Just as Maude is about to strike Heather with the axe, she lapses out of her dissociative identity.
 The police arrive at the scene in the basement, and Joe, a local police officer, asks Maude if they can talk about what has occurred.
 She agrees, so long as she can prepare a cup of tea.